 All drugs may cause side effects.
 However, many people have no side effects or only have minor side effects.
 Call your child’s doctor or get medical help if any of these side effects or any other side effects bother your child or do not go away:

 - Upset stomach.

 - You may sprinkle contents of capsule on 1 tablespoon (15 mL) of applesauce, Ensure® pudding, cottage cheese, yogurt, or strained pears.
-Do not chew granules.
+Do not let your child chew the granules.

 - You may mix contents of capsule with 60 mL of apple, orange, or tomato juice.
-Swallow right away.
-Do not chew granules.
+Have your child swallow right away.
+Do not let your child chew the granules.

-- You may also melt the tablet in an oral syringe with water.
+- You may also dissolve the tablet in an oral syringe with water.
 Place the tablet in an oral syringe.
 For 15 mg tablets, draw up 4 mL of water.
 For 30 mg tablets, draw up 10 mL of water.
-Shake gently until the tablet melts.
-Take within 15 minutes of mixing.
-After taking, refill the syringe with 2 mL of water for 15 mg tablet or 5 mL of water for 30 mg tablet.
-Shake gently and swallow.
+Shake gently until the tablet dissolves.
+Give within 15 minutes of mixing.
+After giving, refill the syringe with 2 mL of water for 15 mg tablet or 5 mL of water for 30 mg tablet.
+Shake gently and have your child swallow.

 - Store at room temperature.

 - Protect from heat.